adhnous/EquestrianHub-v2/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Material-UI for the excellent component library
+- i18next team for the internationalization framework
+- The open-source community for their invaluable tools and libraries